Sha'Carri Richardson sprints onto US Olympic team after winning 100 in 10.71 seconds

 It has been quite a ride for the 24-year-old Texan.
 Three years ago, she won this race, too (in 10.86 seconds), only to see the victory stripped because of a positive marijuana test that laid bare everything from her own struggles with depression to an anti-doping rulebook that hadn’t changed with the times.

-Richardson has portrayed herself as a new, better and more in-tune person than the one who lit up this same Hayward Field back in 2021 — her orange hair flowing, looking like this sport’s breakout star.
+That’s when the hard work began.
+What emerged, Richardson said, was a better and more in-tune person than the one who lit up this same Hayward Field back in 2021 — her orange hair flowing, looking like this sport’s breakout star.

-She stayed home for the Tokyo Olympics, started working on herself both on and off the track.
-It took nearly two years, but she won the national championship in 2023 and declared “I’m not back, I’m better,” then backed that up a month later with the world title.
+It took nearly two years for the results to show up on the track again.
+But she won the national championship in 2023 and declared “I’m not back, I’m better,” then backed that up a month later with the world title.

-“I’d say the message I’m sending out is to believe in yourself no matter what,” Richardson said.
+“I’d say the message I’m sending out is to believe in yourself no matter what,” Richardson said, echoing much the same thoughts from last year in Budapest.
 “You want to remain solid in yourself.
 Stay grounded in yourself and your hard work.”

 It’s risky business to hand her the gold medal in Paris given the competition she’ll face.
-Shelly-Ann Fraser-Pryce, Shericka Jackson and two-time defending champion Elaine Thompson-Herah have Olympic medals and all are slated to run at next weekend’s Jamaican trials.
+Shelly-Ann Fraser-Pryce, Shericka Jackson and two-time defending champion Elaine Thompson-Herah have 19 Olympic medals between them — Richardson has never been to the games — and all are slated to run at next weekend’s Jamaican trials.

-A recent injury to Thompson-Herah has mixed up that math and Fraser-Pryce has been a rarely seen commodity in 2024.
+A recent injury to Thompson-Herah has mixed up that math.
+Meanwhile, Fraser-Pryce has been a rarely seen commodity in 2024 and Jackson is the two-time world champion at 200 meters — a race Richardson finished third in at worlds and is entered in next week at trials.

+Back in the U.S., the Americans are feeding off each other, and Mitchell, a huge name in sprinting in the 1990s, pulled off a rarity by placing all three of his best sprinters in the Olympics.

+“The odds of getting all three is probably a point-zero-zero-zero-zero-zero-something,” Mitchell said.
+“But those girls didn’t care about those odds.
+They went out there and had a plan and they executed well and they deserve everything they got.”

-It leaves Richardson as the early favorite, and given she bettered the season’s best time despite a mediocre start and after pounding her chest and pulling up before the end of the race, it’s hard to argue.
+Given she bettered the season’s best time despite a mediocre start and after pounding her chest and pulling up before the end of the race, it’s hard to argue that Richardson is the favorite.
+Asked if she had a time in mind for the Olympics, she did not bite.

-“Going into the games, I don’t put a time on myself,” Richardson said.
-“I just know that if I execute and run the race I’m trained to prepare for that the time will come with it.”
+“I just know that if I execute and run the race I’m trained to prepare for that the time will come with it,” she said.

-Earlier on Saturday, reigning world champion Noah Lyles ran his 100 preliminary heat in 9.92 seconds, the fastest time in the first round of men’s qualifying.
+Next up, it’s Noah Lyles’ turn.
+Before Richardson took center stage, the reigning world champion at 100 meters ran his preliminary heat in 9.92 seconds, the fastest time in the first round of men’s qualifying.
+He’ll race Sunday for a spot in the Olympics.

 “It’s been ‘a long time’ for a long time,” Lyles said.
 “And I’m just so glad to be happy, glad to be out here, glad to be racing and feeling like myself.”

-Note: This story has been updated to correct that Zack Ziemek has qualified for his third Olympic team.